 Shipping is free if your order is $30 or more.
 You’ll also receive a tracking number so you can be sure your shipment is moving as expected.
 Their shipping provider is UPS; you can also use another shipping provider, but shipping will not be reimbursed in that case.
 With a wide selection of books accepted, this is the best way to sell textbooks – especially if other stores won’t buy them.

-TextbookX is a site that lets you sell your used textbook in like-new or very good condition.
+TextbookX is a site that lets you sell your used textbook in like-new or excellent condition.
 You can sell books to the site, and there is also a marketplace where you can sell numerous other items, such as audiobooks, school supplies, calculators, and faculty books.
 You can even offer tutoring services and college tips.

 When you sell textbooks on Textbookx, you search your books by ISBN.
 The ISBN ensures you find the right college textbooks.
 Then, you’ll have to confirm details such as the title and author.
 Check the title page for that info.
 They’ll also ask you to rate the condition of your item and get a price quote.
 Once you upload your order, you’ll receive a confirmation and printable shipping label.
 Shipping is free with orders of $49 or more.
 This site is an excellent place to go for textbook buyback, particularly if you have more to sell than just school books.